Overview of Microsoft Exchange 2003 Server

 Office 365 Exchange Online Integration with On-premises Exchange

 Microsoft allows you to create transparent hybrid environments that integrate Office 365 and local installations of Exchange.
 This allows you to have some mailboxes located at your physical datacenter and other mailboxes resident on Office 365.
 Progent's Microsoft-certified Exchange consulting team can help your organization with any phase of planning, integrating and debugging your hybrid Office 365 network.
 Progent's Exchange specialists can deliver occasional support to help you through challenging technical problems and also offer extensive project management outsourcing to ensure your hybrid Office 365/Exchange solution is successfully completed on schedule and on budget.
 To find out more about Progent's consulting services for integrating Office 365 and on-premises Exchange environments, visit Office 365 integration solutions with on-premises Exchange.

 Progent also can provide Microsoft Exchange Hosting Services centered around on an enterprise-class data center for Exchange and featuring fast Internet access, dedicated firewall security, security update and revision implementation, Contact Center support, spam filtering, regular data backup, automated monitoring of security and performance, and comprehensive email management support.
 While you are moving from an older release of Exchange is a great occasion to move to a remote managed environment for Exchange Server 2016 or Microsoft Exchange 2013 Server in order to economize on cost related to capital equipment, fail-safe infrastructure, and messaging system administration.

 Find out more about Progent's IT Outsourcing services.

-To ask Progent about consulting assistance for Exchange Server technology or to learn more about Progent's Microsoft Exchange hosting services, phone 1-800-993-9400 or go to Contact Progent.
+If you wish to get in touch with Progent about engineering help for Microsoft Exchange Server or to learn more about Progent's Exchange hosting services, call 1-800-993-9400 or refer to Contact Progent.